The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 A PC also gains 1 XP per 1p of treasure they waste.
 Income from ventures other than adventuring cannot be wasted for XP.

 Wasting is any monetary transaction which is not: an investment, something which will give a return on value, either financially or through use, or a necessity.
 A meal, for example, is not waste, but a lavish banquet is.
-Gilding your armor or weapons is waste, buying a fancy set of clothes, donating to an instituion annonymously, or buying a round of drinks are all examples of waste.
-Use this opportuniuty to flesh out your character and their personality based on how they throw their money around.
+Gilding your armor or weapons is waste, buying a fancy set of clothes, donating to an institution anonymously, or buying a round of drinks are all examples of waste.
+Use this opportunity to flesh out your character and their personality based on how they throw their money around.
 The threshold for waste should also be determined based on the character's social class.
 A noble would need those fancy clothes to maintain their status, but a peasant would be wasting their money on them.
 The arbiter will decide what counts as waste for each character.